 So a healthy gland with this slight increase in size will end up creating extra hormone and the body will be satisfied with that and the thyroid stimulating hormone will go back down again.
 So the size change is not very substantial.
 If the gland is inflamed especially from an autoimmune attack like Hashimoto’s or if there is an iodine deficiency then that signal on the gland can keep on getting higher and higher and the gland can get larger and larger.
 So it can reach a point that even though it has grown substantially it is still not making enough hormone and it keeps on growing and growing.

 Now, this has been recognized as a condition for quite some time.
 The Chinese physicians from 2 Millennia ago had writings discussing Goiter.
 Pretty wild that they knew that you could effectively treat Goiter with the powder from burnt seaweed or by giving thyroid tissue from animals.
 They would dissect animals and remove there thyroid glands and then minced them up and fed them to people with Goiter.
-Pretty wild that they were able to cure them and that they had this knowledge.
+Pretty wild!
 So it has been known about for quite some time.

 So the most common causes of Goiter.
 The two most common by far would be iodine deficiency and then Hashimoto’s disease.
 Iodine deficiency is the most common global cause and that is because most of the world does not have iodized salt.
 Many areas that do not have high intakes of seafood can become low in iodine.
 You know iodine ultimately comes from the sea.
 So crops that are raised near the sea that have some sea water or iodine in the soil or food directly from the sea you know sea vegetables, fish, shellfish those are all things that have more iodine.
 We do also find iodine in dairy foods and bread products.
 Not because it is naturally occurring but in dairy foods sometimes iodine is used to sanitize the tits where they milk the cows from and that ends up causing some to be in the milk.
 For bread products sometimes iodine is used as a dough conditioner, not always but in some circles, it is used that way and that causes bread to have a bit more iodine.
 So those are the big sources.